Josh Jung Player Props: Rangers vs. Angels

 Josh Jung At The Plate

-- Jung has 69 hits, which is tops among Texas hitters this season, while batting .285 with 27 extra-base hits.
+- Jung leads Texas with 71 hits, batting .287 this season with 27 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 80th, and he is 19th in the league in slugging.

-- In 75.4% of his 61 games this season, Jung has picked up at least one hit.
-He's also had 19 multi-hit games.
+- He ranks 25th in batting average, 75th in on base percentage, and 20th in slugging among the qualifying hitters in MLB action.

-- He has hit a long ball in 11 games this year (18.0%), leaving the park in 5% of his chances at the plate.
+- In 17.7% of his games this season, he has hit a long ball, and 4.9% of his trips to the plate.

-- Jung has had at least one RBI in 32.8% of his games this season (20 of 61), with more than one RBI 11 times (18.0%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 33.9% of his games this season, Jung has had at least one RBI.
+He's picked up more than one in 17.7% and driven in three or more of his team's runs in six contests.

-- He has scored in 30 of 61 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.